viccon/sturdyc/README.md

 in-flight requests, refreshing records in the background, and buffering/coalescing requests to minimize the number of round trips we have to make to an underlying data source.
-As you'll soon see, we'll leverage all of these features when we're adding distributed storage.
+As you'll soon see, we'll leverage all of these features for the distributed storage too.

 However, let's first understand when this functionality can be useful.
 This feature is particularly valuable when building applications that can achieve a high cache hit rate while also being subject to large bursts of requests.

 As an example, I've used this in production for a large streaming application.
 The content was fairly static - new movies, series, and episodes were only ingested a couple of times an hour.
 This meant that we could achieve a very high hit rate for our data sources.
 However, during the evenings, when a popular football match or TV show was about to start, our traffic could spike by a factor of 20 within less than a minute.

 To illustrate the problem further, let’s say the hit rate for our in-memory cache was 99.8%.
 Then, when we received that large burst of traffic, our auto-scaling would begin provisioning new containers.
 These containers would obviously be brand new, with an initial hit rate of 0%.
-This would cause a significant load on our underlying data sources as soon as they came online, because every request they received led to an outgoing request to the data source.
+This would cause a significant load on our underlying data sources as soon as they came online, because every request they received led to a cache miss so that we had to make an outgoing request to the data source.
 And these data sources had gotten used to being shielded from most of the traffic by the older containers high hit-rate and refresh coalescing usage.
-Hence, what was a 20x spike for us could easily become a 200x spike for them until our new containers had warmed their cache.
+Hence, what was a 20x spike for us could easily become a 200x spike for them until our new containers had warmed their caches.

 Therefore, I decided to add the ability to have the containers sync their in-memory cache with a distributed key-value store that would have an easier